ruandsx/gobarber-web/README.md

   ReactJS Application for GoBarber
 </h3>
 <h4 align="center">
-  (Click on image and go to the online version)
+  (Click on the image to go to the online version)
 </h4>

 [![GoBarber](assets/gobarber-web_banner.png)](https://gobarberapp.rxsoftwares.com/)